snoweZz/DLfM_BrandManagement/README.md

 - Java on Linux
 ```
 ```
-to feed the model, unzip the mode savemodels.7z
+to feed the model, unzip the models savemodels.7z
 - 7z free download
 ```
 ### Prerequisites